Wedding Photographers of West Sussex, England

 It's a familiar story, but I discovered photography aged about sixteen when I found my grandfather’s old camera lying unused and unloved in a desk drawer.
 Ever since that day I have rarely been seen without a camera around my neck.
 I went on to study Photography at the University for the Creative Arts in Surrey, achieving a 1st Class Honours Degree.
 After that, I became a teacher and freelance photographer.
 I was fortunate enough to have my work exhibited at the National Portrait Gallery and Somerset House and featured in a number of magazines.
 Until I photographed my first few weddings, I didn’t think anything could compare to the buzz and excitement of photographing at London or Paris fashion, but in 2007 I set up Married to my Camera and haven’t looked back since!
 I believe in taking unobtrusive reportage style pictures that capture the most important events of the day, as well as those spontaneous and sometimes humorous moments that make every wedding unique.
 To date, I've shot well over 200 weddings.
 [Surrey Wedding Photographer]

-Since a young age, I was taking randomly portrait and landscape photographs at first, and later on, when I developed into a professional photographer naturally I was asked to photograph my first wedding years ago.
-At that moment I was amazed by the explosion of all emotions you can experience at one day altogether!
-Over the years of photographing weddings, I developed my personal style and taste.
+When I photographed my first wedding, at that very moment I was amazed by the explosion of all the emotions you can experience in one day altogether!
+Over the years of photographing weddings and elopements, I developed my personal style and taste.
 After trying different approaches to wedding photography, I fell in love with documenting weddings.
-I just love all those unexpected and special moments that can be captured and turned into memories - usually they do not repeat.
-I also became a strong believer you should enjoy your wedding day and this is what also made me become a documentary-style wedding photographer.
+I adore all those unexpected and special moments that can be captured and turned into memories.
+Along of developing my personal wedding photography style, I also became a strong believer you should enjoy your wedding day and this is what also made me become a documentary-style wedding photographer.
 What gives me the passion to photograph weddings?
-The answer is every wedding is unique and I always have a chance to learn about different cultures and traditions.
+The answer is easy - every wedding is unique and I always have a chance to learn about different cultures and traditions.
 I see myself as a relaxed and respectful wedding photographer.
+We live here and now - celebrating love of two people deserves to be captured in the most candid way.
 [London Wedding Photographer]

 I’m Tim Stephenson, the photographer behind Tim Stephenson Photography.
 I’m somewhere around the 40 mark, married to Angela since 2008 and Dad to our two usually wonderful children – Sam & Ellie.
 Based in Brooke, just outside of Norwich (Norfolk, UK), but shooting weddings just about anywhere, I’ve always had a passion for photography; starting with developing my own black & white film & prints many moons ago back in school.
 I shot my first wedding in 2008, quickly realised that I absolutely loved capturing the emotion & fun of the day – and it all kind of grew from there!
 After shooting a few early weddings for friends and family, I quickly realised that I absolutely love telling a story through images – and still can’t quite believe that I get to do what I adore doing!
 With every single wedding being unique and amazing in its own right, this isn’t something that ever gets old!
 Over the last few years, I’ve been honoured to shoot weddings at a whole host of wonderfully exquisite venues around the UK, including Norfolk & East Anglia – with repeat visits to some of the finest venues in our wonderful county.
 [Norfolk-UK Wedding Photographer]